Christonja/100-days-of-code/log.md

 **Today's Progress**: Continued work on Speller

 **Thoughts**: Got it to compile however appears to be some very logical problems.
 Will have to investigate further at a later stage.

+### Day 50: October 13, Tue, 2018

+**Today's Progress**: Continued work on Speller

+**Thoughts**: Changed alot of things after realising some clear problems, I think my main issue is I barely understand what I'm actually doing.
+I'm going to need to run back through some of the coursework to get a better grasp of things :(